imagej/imagej.github.io/_pages/plugins/trackmate/detectors/trackmate-cellpose.md

 #### `IOU_threshold`
 When the Cellpose mode is 2D+Z stitching, this parameter called *stitch_threshold* in Cellpose fixes the minimum overlap necessary to merge two segmented cells from consecutive z-slices.
 For the two segmented objects in two consecutives z-slices, the intersection over union (IOU) is calculated and if the IOU is above the `IOU threshold`, the two objects will be marked as part of the same cell.

+#### `Smooth`
+Performs a smoothing of the 3D detection to obtain more regular segmentations.
+In the `3D mode`, the `flow_threshold` parameter is indeed not used so we can obtain quite irregular shapes.
+You can also choose to disable this option and use the smoothing option later (see example [in the tutorial below](#smoothing-the-results)).

 #### Anisotropy of 3D images in TrackMate-CellPose